rogasiu/Java-Portfolio/README.md

 **Android_Studio** - Android applications written in Java

 **Java_Spring** - web applications written in Java with Spring, Thymeleaf, MySQL or PostgreSQL

+- Delegations and Users Tasks are group projects

 **Java** - Four In Row game written reactive in Java